-Meet our DSI Program Chair
+DSI Program Chair

-Allison Zippay is a Professor at the Rutgers University School of Social Work (SSW), Director of the PhD Program, and Interim Director of the SSW Center for Leadership and Management.
+Allison Zippay is a Professor at Rutgers School of Social Work, Director of the PhD Program, and Interim Director of the SSW Center for Leadership and Management.
 She holds a PhD and MSW from the University of California, Berkeley, and teaches in the graduate management and policy concentration at Rutgers.
 Dr. Zippay has served as an evaluator and Principal Investigator for state, federal, and other research and evaluation contracts, with funders including the New Jersey Department of Human Services, the department of Housing and Urban Development, and the National Institutes of Health.
 Her research areas include siting of supported, community-based housing; resource mobilization among low income groups; and poverty and employment policy.
 Dr. Zippay has served as an Associate Dean for Curriculum and Evaluation at the SSW, and as a planning and evaluation consultant to numerous public and private non-profit human services organizations.
 She currently chairs the CSWE Council on Leadership Development.

 “The DSI was instrumental in supporting me while in the midst of a challenging doctoral program.
 Having recently successfully defended my dissertation, the DSI provided me with information on how to create scholarly work from my research.
 I am grateful I had the opportunity to participate in the DSI program.”

 “DSI has been one of the most valuable experiences I have had as a current doc student with a macro focus!
 It was wonderful to connect with the leaders in the macro field and to connect with other doc students with a macro dissertation focus.
 I made invaluable connections with faculty and had the opportunity to learn about all the possible career paths in the academy.
 Additionally, there is a great supportive community of macro doc students to keep in touch with as we work on dissertations.
 It has also opened doors for collaborative research projects and publications with students from other universities.”